PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 ##### L earning from Mistakes

 From such incidents there are possible to learn a lot.
 I.e.:
 *  Elderly are delicious target for scammers.
-Elderly provide too huge trust for youngsters and younger adults.
-Take into the Account that this Year is a Scammer Year [Lrt.lt](https://www.lrt.lt/naujienos/lietuvoje/2/2198431/policija-siemet-fiksuoja-sukciavimo-buma-pradeta-per-500-ikiteisminiu-tyrimu).
+Elderly is trusting youngsters for too much.
+This is a Scammer Year [Lrt.lt](https://www.lrt.lt/naujienos/lietuvoje/2/2198431/policija-siemet-fiksuoja-sukciavimo-buma-pradeta-per-500-ikiteisminiu-tyrimu).
 ```

 ```